mahmoud-fouad2/server/DEPLOYMENT_TO_PROD.md

     3. Apply on staging and run verification queries (e.g., `SELECT count(*) FROM "AuditLog";`).
     4. Then on production run: `npx prisma migrate deploy`.

+    - If you added integration models (WhatsAppIntegration, TelegramIntegration, APIIntegration), follow the same process for those migrations and verify they are applied in staging before production.

 - [ ] Verify environment configuration (NODE_ENV=production, NEXT_PUBLIC_API_URL, etc.)

 Deployment using GitHub Actions (manual trigger):